-Public exhibition of the draft variation provides an opportunity for members of the community to view relevant documents and provide feedback on the proposed changes.
+Public exhibition of the draft variation provided an opportunity for members of the community to view relevant documents and provide feedback on the proposed changes.
 Submissions closed 16 December 2018.

 What is a conservation agreement?